 Perhaps most significant in the USSC amendment is the addition of a new application note that encourages the Director of the BOP to file a motion requesting early release if the prisoner meets any of the circumstances described in the Guideline.
 The note came in response to USSC dissatisfaction with the Bureau’s handling of compassionate release, and reads as follows:

 “A reduction under this policy statement may be granted only upon the motion of the Director of the Bureau of Prisons pursuant to 18 U.S.C. § 3582(c)(1)(A).
 The Commission encourages the Director of the Bureau of Prisons to file such a motion if the defendant meets any of the circumstances set forth in [the four categories established] in Application Note 1.
 The court is in a unique position to determine whether the circumstances warrant a reduction (and, if so, the amount of reduction), after considering the factors set forth in 18 U.S.C. § 3553(a) and the criteria set forth in this policy statement, such as the defendant’s medical condition, the defendant’s family circumstances, and whether the defendant is a danger to the safety of any other person in the community.”

 The USSC position on the BOP’s handling of compassionate release requests was made even more clear in official commentary to the 2016 Amendments.
 The Commission noted that while its policy statement is not binding on the Bureau, it is intended to encourage the Director of the BOP to file a compassionate release motion when the circumstances warrant such relief.

 The Sentencing Commission is in a difficult position when it comes to compassionate release.
 Congress directed the Commission to develop policy for the Bureau to use, but the Commission must sit idly by while the BOP does nothing to implement the policy.
-Moreover, the Commission knows that the federal court system is in a much better position to make compassionate release determinations, but cannot do anything to get such motions before the court.
+Moreover, the Commission knows that the federal court system is in a much better position to make compassionate release determinations.